swistak/spree-price-bucket-shipping-calculator/README.markdown

 ==========================
 **Supports Spree >= 0.9.x**

+Original code by Michael Lang
+Adapted for new calculators by Marcin Raczkowski.

+old version that works with 0.8 code can be found at http://github.com/mwlang/spree-price-bucket-shipping-calculator/tree/master

 The Price Bucket Shipping Rate Calculator allows you to define shipping costs based on the order's sub-total and shipping method.